Sales Tax Registration

 Economic sales tax nexus in Arkansas

-Economic nexus in Arkansas is triggered when that business’s gross sales and/or transactions in the current or previous year exceed $100,000 or 200, respectively.
+Economic nexus in Arkansas is triggered when a business exceeds $100,000 in gross sales or 200 transactions in the current or previous year.

 What platforms are marketplace facilitators?